-Working in the Mokhotlong and Thaba-Tseka districts of Lesotho, Touching Tiny Lives (TTL) has been dedicated to helping orphaned and vulnerable children affected by HIV/AIDS and malnutrition since 2004.
+Working in the Mokhotlong district of Lesotho since 2004, TTL is dedicated to helping orphaned and vulnerable children affected by HIV/AIDS and malnutrition.
 Staffed and managed locally by Basotho, TTL supports clients in some of the most remote areas of the country.
 We are committed to saving as many lives as possible, one child at time.

-With national HIV rates hovering around 24% (the second highest in the world) and TB rates also soaring at fourth highest in the world, Lesotho is at the epicenter of the global HIV pandemic.
-The effects of these diseases are far-reaching, often resulting in health complications such as malnutrition and an impaired ability to fight off even common illnesses.
-These effects are most evident in the youngest generation – those under the age of five.
+With national HIV rates hovering around 24% (the second highest in the world) and significantly high TB rates (around the fourth highest in the world), Lesotho is at the epicenter of the global HIV pandemic.
+The effects of these diseases are vast, often resulting in health complications such as malnutrition and an impaired ability to fight off even common illnesses.
+These effects are most evident in the youngest generation – specifically, those under the age of five.

-Basotho children are at the heart of the pandemic’s medical, economic, and socio-cultural impact.
-AIDS is the leading cause of death in the country and there are an estimated 36,000 children living with HIV in Lesotho.
-Another estimated 150,000 children are AIDS-related orphans.
-Even more face nutritional deficiencies as an indirect result of a family member’s illness.
-TTL responds to the crisis by providing holistic care to vulnerable Basotho children and their families.
+Basotho children are at the heart of those impacted by the pandemic’s medical, economic, and socio-cultural factors.
+AIDS is the leading cause of death in the country and there are an estimated 8,690 children age 0-14 living with HIV in Lesotho.
+Another estimated 100,000 children are AIDS-related orphans.
+And, even more face nutritional deficiencies as an indirect result of a family member’s illness.
+TTL responds to the crisis by providing holistic care to vulnerable, Basotho children and their families.

-Touching Tiny Lives employs a unique model consisting of two in-depth and integrated programs: Outreach – which includes a Village Health Worker training program – and the TTL Safehome.
-Meet the incredible team that manages the safehome here.
+TTL employs a unique model consisting of two in-depth and integrated programs: Outreach and the TTL Safe Home.
+Meet the incredible team that manages TTL here.

 The Safe Home

-Sometimes the Outreach team discovers children too sick to remain at home and receive the treatment they need to survive and thrive.
-In the spirit of our earliest days, TTL operates a temporary Safe Home for the most critically malnourished children to recover and receive developmental support until they can finally be reunited with their families.
+Sometimes the Outreach Team encounters children too sick to remain at home to receive the treatment they need to survive and thrive.
+In the spirit of our earliest days, TTL operates a temporary Safe Home for the most critically malnourished children to recover by receiving developmental support until they are healthy enough to be reunited with their families.

-An extraordinarily committed team of local female caregivers who attend to each child’s needs all day, every day, staffs the Safe Home.
-Their responsibilities include providing regular meals, changing diapers, managing medications, attending doctor’s appointments, and providing constant attention and support.
+An extraordinarily committed team of local, female caregivers staff the Safe Home, attending to each child’s needs all day, every day.
+Their responsibilities include: providing regular meals, changing diapers, managing medications, attending doctor’s appointments, and providing constant attention and support.

-Most children admitted to the Safe Home are identified by our Outreach workers, who either encounter these children during routine village visits, or through referrals made by an ever-growing network of Village Health Workers, chiefs, local organizations, and hospital or clinic staff.
+Most children admitted to the Safe Home are identified by our Outreach workers who either encounter them during routine village visits or through referrals made by an ever-growing network of Village Health Workers, chiefs, local organizations, and hospital or clinic staff.

 TTL takes immense pride in how rapidly and effectively our Safe Home care procedures work.
-Children in the Safe Home stay on average three to four months.
-Those who face additional complicating factors often require significantly longer stays, and TTL continues to provide high-quality care and developmental support to these children to ensure their well being.
-When children in the Safe Home children are well enough to return to their families, TTL continues to support them through our Outreach Program, where their progress will be monitored by regular, monthly follow-up visits.
+Children in the Safe Home stay, on average, three to four months.
+Those who face additional complicating factors often require longer stays; TTL continues to provide high-quality care and developmental support to these children to ensure their well being.
+When children in the Safe Home are well enough to return to their families, TTL continues to support them through our Outreach Program, where their progress will be monitored by regular, monthly follow-up visits.

-Our Outreach program is at the core of TTL’s service model.
-Every day, Outreach workers visit a vast network of remote villages throughout Mokhotlong and Thaba-Tseka districts to provide regular follow-up support to existing clients, including those who have left the temporary care of the Safe Home, and identify new clients in need, particularly in relation to HIV/AIDS, TB, and other critical health complications.
+Our Outreach Program is at the core of TTL’s service model.
+Every day, Outreach workers visit a vast network of remote villages throughout the Mokhotlong district providing regular follow-up support to existing clients and identifying new clients in need, particularly in relation to HIV/AIDS, TB, and other critical health complications.

-The Outreach team also leads the Village Health Workers (VHW) program to meet community needs and identify children at risk.
+The Outreach Team, in previous years, has also lead a Village Health Workers (VHW) Program to meet community needs and identify children at risk.